sunilzishan/MovieApp/README.md

     <img src="https://bit.ly/3nia0WG" width="80" height="80">
   </a>
   <p align="center">
-    An IOS application that displays the list of trending movies.
+    An iOS application that displays the list of trending movies.
   </p>
 </p>